kaietaie/kaietaie/README.md

 ### Welcome to my account.
 I'm a father of two sons.
 I'm Ukrainian🇺🇦 citizen.

-I want to be goodpayed developer.
+Next year I want to be at 5 times better developer then previous year, each year 😏

 Here you can find my pet-projects and studying repos.